 Bordeaux, France, is a well-known and incredibly vivacious city, that often gets overshadowed by its more famous neighbor to the north, Paris.
 While I wouldn’t discourage anyone from going to Paris at least once, I think Bordeaux has just as much appeal and would make a great addition to any trip to France.

-Bordeaux is, in many ways, a smaller version of Paris, and it’s just as enchanting.
+Bordeaux is, in many ways, a smaller version of Paris, and it is just as enchanting.
 The architecture is very similar, the food is just as French, the museums are world-class, the wine is superb.
 The only thing that’s missing is the Eiffel Tower.
-Did you know that a large part of Bordeaux has been classified as a UNESCO World Heritage Site?
+But did you know that a large part of Bordeaux has been classified as a UNESCO World Heritage Site?

 How to Spend a Week in Bordeaux

 Before you leave home, if you spend a bit of time pre-planning your itinerary, you’ll be able to relax and enjoy your time while you’re there.

 We’ve put together all the info you need in this one post, so you don’t have to spend so much time researching.
 For a quick primer on the city, see the video we made of our time in Bordeaux.
 It’s a lovely city with great architecture.

 Where to stay in Bordeaux